 With a range of brewing options and ease, The Keurig K575 is an automatic, programmable capsule coffee machine that features Keurig’s new 2.0 brew system that many users will come to love.

 Users can choose from a range of brewing options, from single serve 4oz K-Cups through to 30oz K-Carafes.
 In addition to the flexibility over brew sizes, the K575 benefits from some enhanced features and functionality from previous Keurig models, including a large 80oz water reservoir and 2.8-inch color touch screen.
-This model also benefits from 5 temperature options and strength control settings, with the ability to brew up to 12oz of plain hot water (for tea, etc.).
+This model also benefits from 5 temperature options and strength control settings, with the ability to brew up to 12oz of plain hot water (for tea, etc.) if one day you prefer to drink another delicious beverage in the morning.

 It is important to note that the K575 is compatible only with Keurig 2.0 coffee capsules, not the old-style K-Cups.
 This particular model is also sold without a carafe.